April 12th, 2019 | For Family Members

 Not all assisted living communities are the same.
 Some offer several programs, including maintenance-free living, personalized services, and continuing assistance, and services with more unique, tailored care.

-Each community offers different types of senior activities, memory skill activities, and life enrichment programs.
+Each residence offers different types of senior activities, memory skill activities, and life enrichment programs.
 Because everyone is different, needs are different.
 At Legend Senior Living, we customize care for each resident and their family.
 We monitor each resident’s progress daily to adjust wellness plans and our service delivery for each person.

 It is important to understand the types of dining options available.
-Legend communities provide the highest quality food with the best nutrition possible.
+Legend residences provide the highest quality food with the best nutrition possible.
 It starts with having chefs prepare meals and having anytime dining available to ensure residents can eat when they’re hungry, just like they would at home.

 Wellness should focus on the entire person, including their mind, spirit, and body.
 Socialization is just as important to Legend Senior Living as physical activity, being spiritual, getting emotional support, medication management, counseling, and assistance with activities.
 You don't have to settle for anything less.
 Nothing matters more than your care.